nims-dpfc/M-DaC_XRD/README.md

 ## Terms of Use and License

-- Data and articles within the Program with “CC-BY-SA” in the License field may be used under the Creative Commons Attribution-ShareAlike 4.0 International license.
+- Data and articles within the Program with “__CC-BY-SA__” in the License field may be used under the Creative Commons Attribution-ShareAlike 4.0 International license.

-- Trial source code within the Program with “MIT License” in the License field may be used under the MIT License as indicated separately in LICENSE_MIT.txt.
+- Trial source code within the Program with “__MIT License__” in the License field may be used under the MIT License as indicated separately in "__LICENSE_MIT.txt__".

 - Trial programs by ULVAC-PHI, Inc. may be used within the scope of their license agreement, indicated separately.

-- In more detail, please read the following license agreement; "Terms of Use and License.md"
+- In more detail, please read the following license agreement; "__Terms of Use and License.md__"

 <br />